olin/studentgovernment/student_government_bylaws.md

 #### Section 2.
 Review Process.

-During the Audit meeting, one or more representatives of the Honor Board will meet with the Student Government and discuss whether or not the Governing Documents, including the Honor Code, are being properly and completely executed.
+At least two representatives of the Honor Board meet individually with the following leadership teams to discuss and question the operations of their respective organizations in order to evaluate each organization's compliance with the Governing Documents:

+1. the Executives of the Council of Olin Representatives
+2. the Chair and Vice Chair of the Honor Board
+3. the Director and Assistant Director of Student Activities
+4. the Director and Assistant Director of Clubs and Organizations
+5. the Director and Assistant Director of Service

+Following the review, the Honor Board representatives summarize their findings in a joint report on the state of the Student Government.

 #### Section 3.
 Discrepancy Resolution.